DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 ###### New Allister Model
 - The completed Allister model is now in the game
 - Scarf and robe physics are implemented (but are still being worked on)
-- The model is fully textured, but the materials used f
+- The model is fully textured, but the materials used to apply the textures are not final / need to be replaced.
+Right now, Allister looks a little too shiny

+##### Combat Updates
+- New spell type: combo spells.
+	- We were running into an issue where the spells we had before were generally uninteresting to use / were not really that fun to play with.
+This is for a couple reasons.
+The main reason why combo spells were added was to make

 #### Feedback from the Team